Rational Models for Inflation-Linked Derivatives: Rational term structures

 The most basic inflation-linked product is the ZC swap, which gives exposure to the CPI value at the swap maturity $T$ for an annualised fixed payment.
-Its price process $(V_t^{\suptext{ZCS}}) _{0\leq t\leq T}$ can be written in the form\footnote{Strictly, when writing $C_T$ a previous index fixing is actually meant that is specified by the contract to ensure the index value is available at maturity.
-We will discuss how to handle this important detail later, see Remarks~\ref{RIRemYoYCap} and \ref{RIRemZCCap}.}
+Its price process $(V_t^{\suptext{ZCS}}) _{0\leq t\leq T}$ can be written in the form